abinashprasana/riskradar-it-incident-sla-risk/README.md

 ```

 > Note: the LLM is only used to *summarise computed facts* (counts, durations, band, etc.).
-> It should not invent incident details that aren’t in the CSV.
+> It should not invent incident details that aren't in the CSV.

 ---